-RLE20 interferometer enhances performance of Vistec Lithography’s latest e-beam tool
+RLE20 interferometer enhances performance of Raith's (formerly Vistec Lithography and Leica Microsystems) latest e-beam tool

-Vistec Lithography’s (previously Leica Microsystems) VB300 e-beam lithography tool is a development of the highly successful VB6 series introduced in 1993.
+Raith's (formerly Vistec Lithography and Leica Microsystems) VB300 e-beam lithography tool is a development of the highly successful VB6 series introduced in 1993.

 Leica Microsystems Lithography Ltd (based in Cambridge, UK) introduced their first vector-beam lithography tool in 1993.
 Since its introduction the various versions of the machine have been employed in a diverse range of applications including nanotechnology, micromechanics, micro optics, NGL maskmaking, si-direct write and telecommunications.

 The VB300 tool provides the ability to load and expose piece parts as small as 5 mm through to full 300 mm wafers with corresponding mask plate substrate sizes.

 The tool provides rapid exposure with 50 MHz pattern generator and 20-bits resolution, has axis lengths of 330 mm x 330 mm, maximum stage velocity of 50 mm/sec, the capability of generating less than 10 nm lithography and an overall 3 sigma accuracy of 10 nm.

 To achieve the stated specification the VB300 tool includes performance improvements in a number of key areas:

 - height stability between the column and the sample,

 - and yaw and roll performance of the complete system.

 Improving noise induced errors